Saturday, August 16, 2025

 Repentance: Down is Up

-A good friend of mine once confided in me about his disappointment in not getting called as a Bishop or member of a High Council.
+A good friend of mine once confided in me about his disappointment in not being called as a Bishop or member of a High Council.
 He was confused and disappointed because he was promised in his Patriarchal Blessing that he would take his place among the leaders of the Church.
 He was in his fifties and had not yet been called to be a leader, not even at a ward level.
 I use the word leader as the church and its people use it--a leader by virtue of the position held.

 I thought of my own disappointment in not being called to be the Bishop after a Bishopric I was serving in was released.
 I was a counselor at the time, and thought for sure that it was my time.
 I was disappointed when I was not called.
 It would be years later when I was called to be a Bishop, but by that time I wished that they had called someone who really wanted to be Bishop.
 I liked being the Bishop, however, but mainly because I could control the time in Bishopric and Ward meetings.
 I didn't cope well in meetings where time was wasted on generalities.
 I do sometimes look back and think of all the teaching opportunities I missed because I had not yet obtained the word of God, and could not teach with power and authority.